amandwivedi1357/mini-loan-app/README.md

 # Mini Loan App

+## Deployed Version

+You can access the deployed version of the app at [https://loan-app-black.vercel.app/](https://loan-app-black.vercel.app/).

 ## Overview

 This project consists of a frontend and a backend.
 The frontend is built using React and Vite, while the backend is built using Node.js and Express.